 As a student with a disability or impairment who has applied and been accepted to Texas A&M University, there are a few pieces of information that will assist you in finding a personal attendant.
 The Department of Disability Services (DS) does not keep a list of qualified personal attendants; however the following information will assist you in making preparations to hire your own personal attendants.
 When meeting with an Access Coordinator that you will be assigned to, they will discuss the following information on how to acquire a personal attendant who will meet your particular needs.
 The following steps may assist you in advertising, interviewing, selecting, and training your personal attendant:

 - Make an appointment with an Access Coordinator in DS.
 This appointment should be made, if at all possible, during the semester or the Summer prior to entering Texas A&M University.

 - During your appointment, you will be provided with an Attendant Advertisement Questionnaire.
 This questionnaire is designed to help you and your family write an accurate job description for a personal attendant.
 The questionnaire is also designed to help you analyze each task that must be done on a daily and/or weekly basis.
 It is advisable to take at least a week to complete the form so that you can determine all the specifics of your needs.

 - Your Access Coordinator will be available to answer questions you may have in completing the form.

 - Please be as concise as possible as you complete your advertisement form.
 This advertisement should be in the form of a classified ad.
-Upon completion, please mail or hand-deliver your advertisement form to the address listed on this brochure, so that it can be posted on the Jobs for Aggies website.
+Upon completion, please provide your advertisement form to your Access Coordinator, so that it can be posted on the Jobs for Aggies website.